ahmedcodein/word_guesser/README.md

 I would like to express my sincere gratitude to Mr. David Bowers for his outstanding mentorship.
 With every project, he proves again and again his dedication and integrity to provide all what a student might need to success.
 Moreover, his advice and encouragement to use classes for this project is particularly appreciated.
-Additionally, the his provision of further resources on the topic has helped me immensely in this project.
+Additionally, his provision of further resources on the topic has helped me immensely in this project.
-I would also like to thank my family for playing the game and providing their feedback on its outlook and interface.
+I would also like to thank my family for playing the game and providing their feedback on its look and interface.